teslamotors/react-native-camera-kit/README.md

 `imageSizeAndroid` |`large`/`medium`| Android Only - Selected badge image size

 #### Images stored in iCloud
-On iOS images can be stored in iCould if the device is **low on space** which means full-resolution photos automatically replaced with optimized version and full resolution versions are stored in iCloud.
+On iOS images can be stored in iCould if the device is **low on space** which means full-resolution photos automatically replaced with optimized version and full-resolution versions are stored in iCloud.

-In this case, we need to download the image from iCloud and *Photos Framework* by Apple does a great job.
-Downloading take time and we deal with UI, so we need to show loading/progress indicator.
+In this case, we need to download the image from iCloud, and *Photos Framework* by Apple does a great job.
+Downloading takes time and we deal with UI, so we need to show loading/progress indicator.
-In order to do so, we provide 3 types of loading/progress inidcators:
+To do so, we provide 3 types of loading/progress indicators:

 Sets `remoteDownloadIndicatorType` prop (and `remoteDownloadIndicatorColor` in order to sets the Color) on CameraKitGalleryView: